ART BLOG /

 We talked for a bit, and than Steve pulled out his camera, and it was time for action.

-I’ve posed for photos many times before, but there’s never been anyone else around.
+I’ve Posed for Photos many times before, but there’s never been anyone else around.
 It’s always been me setting up the camera, posing and shooting all on my own.
 This time, I didn’t have to do anything but pose; it felt amazing.

-Steve messaged me that night to say Jo was happy with the photos, only a week later, Tuesday 24th October 2017, Jo messaged to say the painting was finished.
+Steve messaged me that night to say Jo was happy with the photos, and only a week later, Tuesday 24th October 2017, Jo messaged to say the painting was finished.

 “It’s been a joy to do, in fact I haven’t been able to put it down, so consequently, finished in record time!”